composewell/streamly/README.md

 guide for instructions on how to install [Streamly][].

-If you wish to run benchmarks, please be sure to build your application using the instructions in the [Build And Compile Options Guide](docs/Build.md).
+If you wish to run benchmarks, please be sure to build your application using the instructions in the [Build Guide](docs/building.md).

 ### An overview of the types used in these examples